deepaucksharma/newrelic-performance-schema-optimization/README.md

 ## Getting Started

-Please refer to the [Implementation Guide](docs/implementation-guide.md) for detailed instructions on deploying this solution.
+For most MySQL on AWS workloads, start with our [Performance Insights Guide](docs/performance-insights-guide.md) to implement the primary recommended approach.
+For specialized requirements, refer to the [Implementation Guide](docs/implementation-guide.md) for detailed instructions on supplemental configurations.

 ## Support